Agency for New Americans

 Youth Group Classes

-This program creates environments that foster confidence and inclusiveness; allowing a space to recognize the diversity of all participants through a medium of respect for oneself and others.
+This program creates environments that foster confidence, allowing a space to recognize the diversity of all participants through a medium of respect for oneself and others.
 Youth are supported and encouraged to maintain their uniqueness and connection to where they come from.

 Men's Human Rights Discussion

-By the Genesis Clinic definition, Community Health Workers are "wounded healers".
+By the Genesis Clinic definition, Community Advisors are "wounded healers."
 They are community members who learned through their own previous experiences how to navigate complex community systems.
 They are willing to make a difference in their communities by helping other members in need.
-Community Health Workers through Agency for New Americans connect, educate, and advocate for refugees who have been in the United States for less than 5 years.
-They provide support in housing, employment, education, legal, physical health and mental health.
+Community Advisors through Agency for New Americans connect, educate, and advocate for refugees who have been in the United States for less than 5 years.
+They provide support in housing, employment, education, legal, physical health, and mental health.

-If you are a community member who lived the refugee experience and now want to advise others resettling how to navigate complex community systems, this is the opportunity for you!
-You can learn more about this part time position by reaching out to our Community Health Worker Advisor, Alexis, at [email protected].
+If you are a community member who lived the refugee experience and now want to advise others on how to navigate complex community systems, this is the opportunity for you!
+You can learn more about this part-time position by reaching out to our Community Health Worker Advisor, Alexis, at [email protected].

-Who is eligible to receive support from a Community Health Worker?
+Who is eligible to receive support from a Community Advisor?

 Individuals eligible to receive assistance through this program must: